bullet-train-co/showcase/README.md

 ## Installation

 Add this line to your application's Gemfile.
-To get the automatic integration testing make sure the `showcase-rails` gem is available to your test environment:
+To get the previews testing make sure the `showcase-rails` gem is available to your test environment:

 ```ruby
 group :development, :test do